thepixelage/craft-markasnew/README.md

 ### Condition Rule Type

-A custom condition rule type "Marked As New" is added to the `EntryCondition` so it can be used to filter the entry listing in control panel.
+A custom condition rule type "Marked As New" is added to the `ElementCondition` so it can be used to filter the entry listing and product listing in control panel.

 ---